-This is calculated at an assumption of a certain constant rate of materials like steel, sand and cement.
+This is calculated at an assumption of a specific constant rate of materials like steel, sand, and cement.
 The current house construction cost in Bangalore for a residential building is Rs 1750 / sq ft.

-Even in a genuine situation of increase in the necessary raw materials of sand, cement and steel, there would be no basis for recalculation leading to losses on one side whether in money or quality.
+Even in a specific situation of an increase in the necessary raw materials of sand, cement, and steel, there would be no basis for recalculation leading to losses on one side, whether in money or quality.

-Since there is no basis for the rate calculation, the rate of 1700/- per sq ft cannot be adhered to.
+Since there is no basis for the rate calculation, 1700/- per sq ft cannot be adhered to.
 This can lead to a lot of compromises on either side.
-There would be misunderstandings, confusions and losses in quality and money.
+There would be misunderstandings, confusion, and losses in quality and money.

 Therefore the square feet cost is only a dividend of the total cost divided by the square feet constructed and not a base for any contract.

-Note: One needs to make sure that the Building contractor in the “contract agreement “mentions the costs of basic construction materials.
+Note: One needs to ensure that the building contractor in the “contract agreement “mentions the costs of necessary construction materials.

-Some of these building materials include Steel, Cement, River Sand, M Sand, Flooring material, granite cost etc. Any variations here can be billed directly to the owner as per actual quantity.
+Some of these building materials include Steel, Cement, River Sand, M Sand, Flooring material, granite cost, etc. Any variations here can be billed directly to the owner as per the actual quantity.

 House Construction on Square feet contract or Itemized Bill (Boqs)?

-The below table tries to illustrate the different differences of a contract based on Square Feet rates Vis a Vis an itemized bill approach.
+The below table illustrates the distinct differences of a contract based on Square Feet rates Vis a Vis an itemized bill approach.

-Know which is ideal to give your building contractors based on Sq ft vs Item rate.
+Know which is ideal for giving your building contractors based on the Sq ft vs. Item rate.
 Know here the construction rates in Bangalore for a building contractor and Labor contractor at Bangalore.

-Extra work measuring is not practical or in some cases one might pay as a Lumsum amout which will be expencive compared to boqs.
+Extra work measuring is not practical, or in some cases, one might pay a Lumpsum amount, which will be expensive compared to boqs.

-These agreements are quite vague and with a lot of loopholes which more often than not, at the end do not work in favour of the client.
+These agreements are quite vague and with a lot of loopholes that, more often than not, in the end, do not work in favor of the client.

 Simple logic says that nobody would do anything at a loss.

-Certain works would turn out to be extra and out of the agreement, which therefore gets charged extra on the premise that it was not part of the contract or the job is deserted halfway leading to only confusions and complications.
+Certain works would turn out to be extra and out of the agreement, which therefore gets charged extra on the premise that it was not part of the contract or the job is deserted halfway, leading to only confusion and complications.

-At every stage, say on completion of the foundation, the contractor raises a bill on actual measurement of work.
+At every stage, say on completion of the foundation, the contractor raises a bill on actual work measurement.

 In this, the house owner has more flexibility and control over the ongoing construction work on site.

-A certain percentage amount is deducted as mobilisation amount, and a certain percentage of the amount is deducted as retention amount (to be claimed after completion of work, to ascertain commitment and good quality work) ensuring the contractor invests part of the capital required.
+A certain percentage amount is deducted as a mobilization amount.
+A certain percentage of the amount is deducted as a retention amount (to be claimed after completion of work, to ascertain commitment and good quality work), ensuring the contractor invests part of the capital required.

 Payment /Project Schedule during Construction of a House?

 Equally important is the project schedule.
-This has to be taken from the contractor and finalised after the Architect has Okayed it.
+This has to be taken from the contractor and finalized after the Architect has Okayed it.

 It takes into account the actual raising of the structure and the curing of the raised structure.
 It would be wise for the client to track the work in progress with the project schedule.

-In case, the work is progressing slower than as planned in the schedule is something to worry about.
+In case the work is progressing slower than planned the schedule is something to worry about.
 It could mean that somewhere some shortcuts have been taken.
-Resultant the end product would be of poor quality.
-Sometimes to save on time the curing process gets the go by.
+Resultantly, the end product would be of poor quality.
+Sometimes to save time, the curing process gets the go by.

-As informed above the schedule of work is prepared by the Architect.
-To achieve or meet the schedules on time, it’s essential for the coordination between the Architect, Contractor and Client.
+As informed above, the schedule of work is prepared by the Architect.
+To achieve or meet the plans on time, it’s essential to coordinate with the Architect, Contractor, and Client.